macfeaster/bankwebapp/README.md

     />
 ```

-Replace the `connectionPassword` field with the password of your `root` MySQL server account.
+Replace the `connectionPassword` field with the password of your `root` MySQL server accounts.

 #### Step 7c.
 Run your web application from Eclipse